XRPLF/xrpl-dev-portal/content/reliable_tx.md

 ### Transaction Timeline

-Ripple provides several APIs for submitting transactions (rippled, ripple-lib, ripple-rest).
+Ripple provides several APIs for submitting transactions ([rippled](rippled-apis.html), ripple-lib, [Ripple-REST](ripple-rest.html)).
 Regardless of the API used, the transaction is applied to the ledger as follows.

 1. A transaction is created and signed by account owner.
 2. That transaction is submitted to the network as a candidate transaction.
-   - Badly formed transactions may be rejected immediately.
+   - Badly formed transactions are rejected immediately.
    - Well formed transactions may provisionally succeed, then later fail.
    - Well formed transactions may provisionally fail, then later succeed.
-1. Through consensus and validation, the transaction is applied to the ledger.
-Or never applied, in the case of errors.
+3. Through consensus and validation, the transaction is applied to the ledger.
+Even some failed transactions are applied in order to claim a fee for being propagated through the network.
-2. The validated ledger includes the transaction, and its effects are reflected in the ledger state.
+4. The validated ledger includes the transaction, and its effects are reflected in the ledger state.
    - Transaction results are no longer provisional, success or failure is now final and immutable.

-*Note that when submitting a transaction via rippled or ripple-lib, a successful status code returned from a submit command indicates the rippled server has received the candidate transaction, and does not indicate the transaction will be finally applied to the ledger.*
+*Note:* When submitting a transaction via rippled or ripple-lib, a successful status code returned from a submit command indicates the rippled server has received the candidate transaction, and does not indicate the transaction will be finally applied to the ledger.

 Ripple APIs may return provisional results based on candidate transactions.
 Applications must not confuse these with the final, *immutable*, results of a transaction.
 Immutable results are found only in validated ledgers.
 Applications may need to query the status of a transaction repeatedly, until the ledger containing the transaction results is validated.

 While applying transactions, Ripple network nodes work with the *last validated ledger*, a snapshot of the ledger state based on transactions the entire network has validated.
 The process of consensus and validation apply a set of new transactions to the last validated ledger, resulting in a new validated ledger.
 This new validated ledger instance and the ones that preceded it comprise the ledger history.
 Each of these validated ledger instances has a sequence number, which is one greater than the sequence number of the preceding instance.